ortfero

 forstmt = "for" [ expr [ ";" expr ] ] compound .

-if the condition is omitted the loop is infinite. if a step is supplied — separated from the condition by a semicolon — it is evaluated after each iteration of the body and before the next condition check; it is the target of continue.
+without a condition the loop is infinite. a step, separated from the condition by a semicolon, is evaluated after each iteration of the body and before the next condition check; it is the target of continue. break and continue exit the enclosing loop or proceed to its next iteration, and are not permitted outside a loop.

-for i != 10; i += 1 :
+for i != 10; i += 1 {

-say i;
+tty.say i;

 return = "return" expr ";" .